Chaga – The Mushroom of Immortality, The King of All Herbs

 • Anti-inflammatory – People suffering from arthritis and other inflammatory diseases and conditions find Chaga to be very helpful because of its anti-inflammatory properties.
 Chaga is often called a natural painkiller.

 • Adaptogen – Chaga is a powerful adaptogen.
 This means that this incredible mushroom acts against stress, which is the number one cause of most diseases.
-The Soviet government has allowed their athletes and astronauts to use adaptogen including Chaga in order to improve their physical and mental abilities.
+The Soviet government has allowed their athletes and astronauts to use adaptogens including Chaga to improve their physical and mental abilities.

 • Anti-Candida – One of the organs that benefit the most from Chaga is the liver.
 Since the work of the liver is significantly improved with regular Chaga consumption, Candida toxins are successfully processed and removed from the body.